 People are not actually being diverted from arrest.
-Only 2 people have been referred to LEAD instead of arrest.
-A majority entered through “social contact” by the police (meaning they did not commit an eligible offense, but were deemed at “high-risk” of committing an offense in the future).
+Few participants have been referred to LEAD instead of arrest.
+The vast majority entered through “social contact” referrals by the police (meaning they did not commit an eligible offense, but were deemed at “high-risk” of committing an offense in the future).
 Rather than diversion from criminal justice, New Haven is increasing police contact with citizens by giving them the additional job of being street outreach social workers.

 No services are provided through LEAD other than access to New Haven’s already inadequate resources.
 No more units of housing have been created, no more shelter beds or drug treatment beds.
 Rather than improve or expand needed services, LEAD facilitates connections to existing services that most people have already encountered or tried.
 Participants accessed the same resources, but in a program where they are tracked by the police and prosecutors.